Erulezz/directadmin-letsencrypt-show-domains/README.md

-# directadmin-letsencrypt-show-domains
+# Show every domain with active Let's Encrypt certificates
-Small script to show all the Let's Encrypt domains that are created & managed by DirectAdmin.
+Script to show all the Let's Encrypt domains that are created & managed by DirectAdmin.
-Currently there is no quick way in DirectAdmin to show all the domains that are using Let's Encrypt for SSL certificates.
-With this small script you can quickly display all the domains and confirm if every certificate is renewed on time.
+Currently there is no quick way in DirectAdmin to show all the domains that are using Let's Encrypt for TLS certificates.
+With this script you can quickly display all the domains with their renewal date and confirm if every certificate is renewed on time.

 ## Usage
 Create a new file: